Code-Institute-Submissions/jimis-cafe-and-music/README.md

 ## Resources and Tools

 - [shutterstock.com](https://www.shutterstock.com/home) - Used to source the stock photos for the carousel and Gallery section in addition to the SVG Cafe menu template.
-- [dreamstime.com](https://www.dreamstime.com) - Used to source the graffiti photograph of Jimi Hendrix for use with the carousel.
+- [dreamstime.com](https://www.dreamstime.com) - Used to source the graffiti photograph of Jimi Hendrix to be used in the carousel.
 - [placeit.net](https://placeit.net) - Used to create the street sign mockup of Jimi's which is shown in the Gallery section of the site.
-- [ami.responsivdesign.is](http://ami.responsivedesign.is) - Used to create the mockup of my site on various devices for the beginning of this README file.
+- [ami.responsivdesign.is](http://ami.responsivedesign.is) - Used to create the mockup of my site on various devices for the beginning of this README.md file.
 - [W3C HTML Validation Service](https://validator.w3.org) - Used to validate my HTML code in the testing process.
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - Used to validate my CSS code in the testing process.
 - [GIMP](https://www.gimp.org) - Used to edit and reduce the filesizes of the site's images.